michaeljolley/michaeljolley/src/content/blog/2022/using-netlify-functions-faunadb-for-short-urls/index.md

 ### Retrieving Data

-Now that data lives in my collection, I need a way to grab specific records based on the `source` property.
+With data in my collection, I needed a way to grab specific records based on the `source` property.
 To do that, I created an index named `shortyMcShortLinkBySource`.
-Again, I apologize for my dad-joke inspired naming conventions. 🙄
+Again, I apologize for my dad-joke-inspired naming conventions. 🙄

 That index has one 'term' that it watches; the `source` property.

 ## Creating the Netlify Function

-Once the database was ready, I could move to creating a serverless function to retrieve and update data.
+Once the database was ready, I moved to create a serverless function to retrieve and update data.
 My site is currently hosted on [Netlify](https://netlify.com), so their functions seemed like a great place to start.